RKNF404/chromium-hardening-guide/pages/BROWSER_SELECTION.md

 \
 To give some credit where it is due, Brave does have some decent changes.
 For example they proxy [a large number of requests](https://github.com/brave/brave-browser/wiki/Deviations-from-Chromium-(features-we-disable-or-remove)#services-we-proxy-through-brave-servers), for which they have a better privacy policy on their services than Google.
 This does have some issues but it is still nice, none-the-less.
 They do also offer some partitioning improvements, though the amount of which isn't too big since upstream has added a lot of said improvements themselves.
 \
 Overall, on desktop, Brave is rather useless.
 It is filled with bloat and any security or privacy advantages, even the adblocker, can be achieved with Chrome.
 However, on Android, if you do not have access to Vanadium, then Brave is probably the next best choice.
 Chrome on Android isn't bad, but Brave actually offers more there and the bloat is way less noticeable and easier to turn off.
+Brave has also recently started offering "JITless V8 mode" which basically makes the "JavaScript Security & Performance" permission actually control JIT, and not just disable higher-tier JIT optimizing compilers, this can put it slightly ahead of Chrome if this mode is used.
+\
+Another note, Brave does have decently private and end-to-end encrypted browser data sync.
+This is rare among Chromium browsers (sadly), so if you need sync then Brave would likely be your best bet.

 ### Vivaldi